Modern Parent Series | Jenn On Simplicity and Fresh Starts

 We all start somewhere, and Jenn, today’s Modern Parent, knows that a minimalist lifestyle doesn’t always look that way.
 Often times, it’s something that grows over time and becomes important to us as we grow.
 Read on to find out more about Jenn’s journey to slow living, including her self-imposed month-long ban on social media.

-Today I have another edition of the Modern Mom Series, a collection of interviews with everyday moms who practice intentional living in a variety of ways.
-I love hearing from other moms who are taking life a bit more slowly, really digging into their priorities, and focusing on what matters most to them.
+Today I have another edition of the Modern Parent Series, a collection of interviews with everyday parents who practice intentional living in a variety of ways.
+I love hearing from other parents who are taking life a bit more slowly, really digging into their priorities, and focusing on what matters most to them.

 Coincidentally, Jenn lives practically around the corner for me (not exactly, but darn close in the grand scheme of a global online world).
 She’s balancing a host of responsibilities and is going to tell you about her journey to a more minimalist lifestyle.